-Species at Risk include endangered species, such as the Gypsy Cuckoo bumble bee, as well as threatened and special concern species.
-Other species are of conservation concern because of their rarity in Quebec, but their formal conservation status has yet to be determined.
-Because habitat loss is one of the largest threats facing pollinators, the very best thing you can do is plant for them.
+Species at Risk include endangered species, as well as threatened and special concern species.
+Some pollinator species such as the Karner Blue butterfly have already been extirpated from some regions in Canada.
+Other species that were once common have become rare, such as the Western Bumble Bee (Bombus occidentalis).
+Because habitat loss is one of the largest threats facing many pollinators, the very best thing you can do is plant for them.